osher/ddocs/README.md

 npm install ddocs -g
 ```

-Can be installed as package dependency, in this case, the command will be visible from the projects folder
+Can be installed as package dependency, in this case, the command will be visible from the projects folder (requires your $PATH or %PATH% variable to contain ./node_modules/.bin)

 ```
 npm install ddocs --save-dev